 The stormwater system in the City is currently inadequate in some locations and the location, sizing, and condition of all stormwater infrastructure is unknown.
-According to the City's Public Works Department, they have begun to see storm drains at the end of their life failing.
-The City is currently making a grant application that if funded would perform a condition assessment of all storm drains.
+According to the City's Public Works Department, they have begun to see storm drains failing and at the end of their life.
+The City is currently applying for a grant that if funded, would perform a condition assessment of all storm drains.
 Additionally, the City recently received Community Development Block Grant (CDBG) funding a few years ago to upgrade storm drains that were failing/undersized and were causing flooding in residential areas.
 While work has been occurring since then, there is currently no master plan for replacement.